-Click on each highlighted area to read more about this diary's unique formatting features, written by William Massey Blennerhasset (1861–1865), from the Glin collection.
+Click on each highlighted area to read more about this diary's unique formatting features, written by William Massey Blennerhassett (1861–1865), from the Glin collection.

-See P1/22 Blennerhasset diary pp 312 and 313 to read these pages in a higher resolution
+See P1/22 Blennerhassett diary pp 312 and 313 to read these pages in a higher resolution.

 P1/22: Weather reports